ScopeLift/umbra-protocol/umbra-js/README.md

 ## Development

+1. Create a file in this directory called `.env` that looks like the one below.
+    ```bash
+    INFURA_ID=yourInfuraId
+    TEST_ADDRESS=0x60A5dcB2fC804874883b797f37CbF1b0582ac2dD
+    ```
-1. Run `npm install`
+2. Run `npm install`
-2. Run `npm test` to run all tests.
+3. Run `npm test` to run all tests.
-3. Optionally, run `node test/poc.js` to run the proof-of-concept file.
+4. Optionally, run `node test/poc.js` to run the proof-of-concept file.
 If successful, you should see logs similar to the ones below in your console.
 Note that the two checks under step 6 are the most important, and both should be `true` if the script ran successfully

 ```text
 Step 1: Public key successfully recovered from recipient signature